odoo/documentation/content/applications/finance/accounting/receivables/customer_payments/recording.rst

 Matching`, or by going to :menuselection:`Accounting --> Reconciliation`.

 .. note::
-   During the reconciliation, if the sum of the debits and credits does not match, it means there is a remaining balance that either needs to be reconciled at a later date or needs to be written off directly.
+   During the :doc:`reconciliation <../../bank/reconciliation/use_cases>`, if the sum of the debits and credits does not match, it means there is a remaining balance that either needs to be reconciled at a later date or needs to be written off directly.

 Batch payments matching
 -----------------------